Management and Business

 Government and Politics in Management and Business

-Courses that fulfill this dimension provide an opportunity for students to gain an in-depth understanding of the complex relationship between businesses, organizations, national governments, and global institutions (e.g., the impact of regulatory frameworks and public policy).
+Government and politics courses that fulfill this dimension provide an opportunity for students to gain an in-depth understanding of the complex relationship between businesses, organizations, national governments, and global institutions (e.g., the impact of regulatory frameworks and public policy). -

-Chair of the Management and Business Department: David Cohen
+Chair of the Management and Business Department: Jina Mao

 Associate Chair: Ting Li